Sephaniaalx/printf/README.md

-A project on printf
+A Collaborative project
-Best of David and sephania
+Best of David && sephania
-in progress